grommet/grommet/src/js/components/CheckBoxGroup/README.md

 **checkBoxGroup.container**

-Any valid Box props for the RadioButtonGroup container.
+Any valid Box props for the CheckBoxGroup container.
 Expects `object`.

 Defaults to